intelligence38000/android-docs/src/pages/navigation/overview/index.md

 ### Turn on debug logging

-Turn on debug logging using `MapboxNavigtionOptions`:
+Turn on debug logging using `MapboxNavigationOptions`:

 {{
 <CodeLanguageToggle id="debug-logging-enabled" />